 Footing Design Excel (Isolated Footing Combined Footing) Sheet Download

-1. Isolated Footing
+1. Isolated Footing:

-• The soil’s bearing capacity
+· The bearing capacity of the soil.

-• The size and shape of the footing
+· The size and shape of the footing.

 Example: